ACA’s Preventative Care Coverage and Religious Freedom

 The list of preventative services covered under this mandate are created by three entities: (1) the Preventative Services Task Force which scores evidence-based services and requires all services receiving an “A” or “B” score to be covered with no cost-sharing; (2) the Advisory Committee on Immunization Practices (“ACIP”) which recommends vaccines for children and adults; and (3) the Health Resources and Services Administration (HRSA) which develops preventative care guidelines for women and children.

-The claims alleged by Braidwood Management are brought under three clauses of the constitution: the Appointments Clause, the Vesting Clause, and the non-delegation doctrine.
+The claims alleged by Braidwood Management are brought under three provisions of the U.S. Constitution: the Appointments Clause, the Vesting Clause, and the non-delegation doctrine.
 The Appointments Clause empowers the President to appoint “principal officers” with the advice and consent of the Senate.
 The Vesting Clause vests executive power to the President, who must “take care that the laws be faithfully executed.”
-The non-delegation doctrine is a principle dictating that Congress cannot delegate its legislative powers to other entities.
+The nondelegation doctrine is a principle dictating that Congress cannot delegate its legislative powers to other entities.
 Claims were also brought under the Religious Freedom of Restoration Act (RFRA), which prohibits the government from substantially burdening a person’s exercise of religion.

-Overview: The plaintiffs are individuals and business sued the Department of Health and Human Service, the Department of the Treasury, and the Department of Labor because they wanted to exclude services currently required by the preventative care mandate from the health plan coverage they offered.
-The plaintiffs, made three claims regarding the preventive services mandate.
+Overview: The plaintiffs are individuals and businesses that sued the Department of Health and Human Services, the Department of the Treasury, and the Department of Labor because they wanted to exclude services currently required by the preventative care mandate from the health plan coverage they offered.
+The plaintiffs made three claims regarding the preventive services mandate.
 First, the plaintiffs argued that the preventative services mandate violates the Appointments Clause because members of the Preventative Service Task Force were unconstitutionally elected without presidential appointment and Senate confirmation.

-On September 7, 2022, Judge Reed O’Connor, a Federal District Court Judge in the Northern District of Texas, held that the ACA’s PrEP preventive care coverage mandate was unconstitutional because it violated the Religious Freedom Restoration Act.
-The court reasoned that providing this coverage would substantially burdened the employer’s freedom of religion, which, as plaintiffs argued, “would make [them]complicit in behaviors that violate [their]religious beliefs.”
+On September 7, 2022, Judge Reed O’Connor, a federal district court judge in the Northern District of Texas, held that the ACA’s PrEP preventive care coverage mandate was unconstitutional because it violated the Religious Freedom Restoration Act.
+The court reasoned that providing this coverage would substantially burden the employer’s freedom of religion, which, as plaintiffs argued, “would make [them]complicit in behaviors that violate [their]religious beliefs.”

-Court Updates: On March 31, 2023, the Federal Government filed an appeal with the United States Court of Appeals for the Fifth Circuit (Fifth Circuit), requesting the Court review the District Court’s Decision.
-While the Fifth Circuit reviews the appeal, the Federal Government filed a motion to stay with the District Court while the Fifth Circuit reviewed the appeal.
-The District Court indicated it needed additional information before ruling on the request for a stay.
-On April 27, the Federal Government elevated its request for a motion to stay, to the Fifth Circuit.
+On March 31, 2023, the federal government filed an appeal with the United States Court of Appeals for the Fifth Circuit (Fifth Circuit), requesting the court review the district court’s decision.
+While the Fifth Circuit reviews the appeal, the federal government filed a motion to stay with the district court while the Fifth Circuit reviewed the appeal.
+The district court indicated it needed additional information before ruling on the request for a stay.
+On April 27, the federal government elevated its request for a motion to stay, to the Fifth Circuit.

 Share.